 However, in 2015, Chef Dan Barber proved that most of the food restaurants tagged as unfit for use are safe for human consumption in his pop-up Manhattan Blue Hills restaurant, wastED.
 As a result, he attracted a lot of admirers, including Elllary's Greens, a New York restaurant, that now serves salmon burgers made from the trimmings of their salmon fillet entrée in New York.

 #24- In 2016, Danish households generated 80 ± 6 kg/year of unavoidable food waste and 103 ± 9 kg/year avoidable food waste13

 #25- Home composting can potentially divert up to 150 kg of food waste per household per year from local collection authorities1

 #26- In North America & Oceania alone, 5 814 000 tonnes of roots and tubers are wasted at the consumption stage alone2

 #27- By 2016, in the European Union, food waste from the consumer level represented 46% of the total14

 #28- Every year, every person wastes an average of 173 kg of food14

-#29- One week of avoidable household food waste represents 5,000 litres of water.
-Consider that the average five-minute shower uses 35 litres of water.
+#29- One week of avoidable household food waste represents 5,000 liters of water.
+Consider that the average five-minute shower uses 35 liters of water.
 Wasted avoidable food items represented close to 143 showers per weekref

 #30- One week of avoidable household food waste represented 3,366 calories.
 The equivalent of the recommended daily caloric intake for 1.7 children or 2.2 adults.
 That is equivalent to five adult meals, or seven child meals wasted per weekref